iliketoprogram14/ILikeToProgram/_posts/2013-04-23-installing-ubuntu-(pt.-2-of-dual-booting-ubuntu).md

 tags: [dual-boot, cuda]
 ---

 This is the second post in a multi-post series of how to dual boot Ubuntu for CUDA programming on a Windows 8 PC.
-You can find the first post of the series <a href="default.php?post=29">here</a>.
+You can find the first post of the series [here]({{ site.baseurl }}{% post_url 2013-04-23-dual-booting-ubuntu-with-cuda-on-a-pc-(pt.-1) %}).

 <!--more-->